wdfeer/bullethell-ts/README.md

 My first html-canvas-based game.
 A simple Bullet Hell.

 # Controls
-Click to change your velocity, Space to Pause, B to delete nearby projectiles
+Click to move, Space to pause, B to delete nearby projectiles